scribe-security/docs/docs/valint/policies.md

   cocosign:
   policies:
   - name: default-policy
-    modules:
+    rules:
     - type: verify-artifact
-      enable: true
-      name: "default-module"
+      name: "default-rule"
-      input:
-        identity: # Populated by `--email`, `--uri` and `--common-name flags sets
+      evidence:
         signed: true
         format: ${current.content_type} # Populated by --input-format flag.
-        match:
         sbomversion: ${current.sbomversion> # Populated from the artifact version provided to verify command.
+      with:
+        identity: # Populated by `--email`, `--uri` and `--common-name flags sets
 ```

-> For module details, see [verify artifact module](#verify-artifact-module) section.
+> For rule details, see [verify artifact rule](#verify-artifact-rule) section.

 </details>

-## Match field
+## Context match fields

-`match` field is a set of labels supported by all modules.
+Context match fields is a set of labels supported by all rules.
 These labels add requirements on the origin or the subject of the provided evidence considered for compliance.

 Using these fields allows you to set different compliance requirements for different layers of your supply chain.